johnnymakhoul/semantic-jev/README.md

 ## License

-This project is licensed under the [MIT License](file:///Users/johnnym/code/semantic-jev/LICENSE).
+This project is licensed under the MIT License